ofiwg/ofi-guide/OFIGuide.md

 Completion queues are used to report information about which request has completed.
 However, some applications use this information simply to track how many requests have completed.
 Other details are unnecessary.
 Completion counters are optimized for this use case.
 Rather than writing entries into a queue, completion counters allow the provider to simply increment a count whenever a completion occurs.

+## Poll Set

-Poll Set: OFI allows providers to use an application’s thread to process asynchronous requests.
+OFI allows providers to use an application’s thread to process asynchronous requests.
 This can provide performance advantages for providers that use software to progress the state of a data transfer.
 Poll sets allow an application to group together multiple objects, such that progress can be driven across all associated data transfers.
 In general, poll sets are used to simplify applications where a manual progress model is employed.

+## Memory Region

-Memory Region: Memory regions describe application’s local memory buffers.
+Memory regions describe application’s local memory buffers.
 In order for fabric resources to access application memory, the application must first grant permission to the fabric provider by constructing a memory region.
 Memory regions are required for specific types of data transfer operations, such as RMA and atomic operations.

+## Address Vectors

-Address Vectors: Address vectors are used by connectionless endpoints.
+Address vectors are used by connectionless endpoints.
 They map higher level addresses, such as IP addresses, which may be more natural for an application to use, into fabric specific addresses.
 The use of address vectors allows providers to reduce the amount of memory required to maintain large address look-up tables, and eliminate expensive address resolution and look-up methods during data transfer operations.

 # Communication Model
 ## Connected Communications